triestpa/Open-Cryptochat/README.md

 ```
 <br>

-We are using the [async/await syntax](https://blog.patricktriest.com/what-is-async-await-why-should-you-care/) to receive the WebWorker promise result with a single line of code.
+We are using the [async/await syntax](https://blog.patricktriest.com/what-is-async-await-why-should-you-care/) to receive the web worker promise result with a single line of code.

 ### 4.2 - Add Public Key Helper Functions